Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

 2. An object $M$ of $\chower$ is $c$-effective (as an object of $\dmger$) if and only if it can be presented as $N\lan c\ra$ for $N\in \dmger_{\wchow=0}$.

 3. The Chow weight structure also restricts to a weight structure on the category $d_{\le m}\dmger$ (that will also be denoted by $\wchow$).
-Its heart consists of all objects of $\chower$ inside this category; these motives are exactly retracts of $\mgr(P)$ for smooth projective $P/k$ of dimension $\le m$.
+The heart of the latter consists of all objects of $\chower$ inside $d_{\le m}\dmger$; these motives are exactly the retracts of $\mgr(P)$ for smooth projective $P/k$ of dimension at most $ m$.

-4. If $U\to V$ is an open embedding of smooth varieties such that $V\setminus U$ is everywhere of codimension $c$ in $V$, $\dim V\le m$, then $\co(\mg(U)\to \mgr(V))\in (d_{\le m-c}\dmger)_{\wchow\le 0}\lan c \ra$.
+4. If $U\to V$ is an open embedding of smooth varieties such that $V\setminus U$ is everywhere of codimension $c$ in $V$, $\dim V\le m$, then $\co(\mgr(U)\to \mgr(V))\in (d_{\le m-c}\dmger)_{\wchow\le 0}\lan c \ra$.